-Repair, Reuse, Refashion (online)
+Repair, Reuse, Refashion (classroom-based)

 Endeavour Learning and Skills Centre